openpipekit/openpipekit.github.io/README.md

 A `pull` command for getting a single reading of one or more sensors on a device.

 - Issuing a pull command will print a value on a new line and then exit.
-- If there are more than one sensor values returned,
+- If a pull returns values for more than one sensor, output must be in JSON.

 #### stream command